cjdbarlow/Part-One/cardiac-output.md

 ---
 ##References
 1. Moise, S. F., Sinclair, C. J. and Scott, D. H. T. (2002), Pulmonary artery blood temperature and the measurement of cardiac output by thermodilution.
-Anaesthesia, 57: 562–566. doi:10.1046/j.1365-2044.2002.02513.x
+Anaesthesia, 57: 562–566.

-2. Nishikawa, T. & Dohi, S. Errors in the measurement of cardiac output by thermodilution Can J Anaesth (1993) 40: 142.
+2. Nishikawa, T. & Dohi, S. Errors in the measurement of cardiac output by thermodilution.
+Can J Anaesth (1993) 40: 142.